Hoërskool Menlopark

 Die Hoërskool Menlopark (colloquially known as Menlo or Parkies) is a public Afrikaans medium co-educational high school situated in the suburb of Menlo Park in Pretoria in the Gauteng province of South Africa.
-Its pupils call themselves as Parkies.

 The school was founded in 1963 by the painter Bettie Cilliers-Barnard.
 When established it had 12 classrooms and 372 students in grades 8, 9 and 10 (then called Standards 6, 7 and 8).
 Cilliers-Barnard also designed the school emblem.

 Headmasters

 List of headmasters at Die Hoërskool Menlopark.